wso2-attic/kubernetes-artifacts/README.md

 WSO2 Kubernetes Artifacts enable you to run WSO2 products seamlessly on [Kubernetes] (https://kubernetes.io) using Docker.
 This repository contains artifacts (Service and Replication Controller definitions) to deploy WSO2 products on Kubernetes.

-Note: In the context of this document, `KUBERNETES_HOME`, `DOCKERFILES_HOME` and `PUPPET_HOME` will refer to local copies of [`wso2/kubernetes artifacts`](https://github.com/wso2/kubernetes-artifacts/), [`wso2/dockcerfiles`](https://github.com/wso2/dockerfiles/) and [`wso2/puppet modules`](https://github.com/wso2/puppet-modules) repositories respectively.

 ## Getting Started
+>In the context of this document, `KUBERNETES_HOME`, `DOCKERFILES_HOME` and `PUPPET_HOME` will refer to local copies of [`wso2/kubernetes artifacts`](https://github.com/wso2/kubernetes-artifacts/), [`wso2/dockcerfiles`](https://github.com/wso2/dockerfiles/) and [`wso2/puppet modules`](https://github.com/wso2/puppet-modules) repositories respectively.

 To deploy a WSO2 product on Kubernetes, the following steps have to be done.
 * Build relevant Docker images
 * Copy the images to the Kubernetes Nodes
 * Run `deploy.sh` inside the relevant product folder, which will deploy the Service and the Replication Controllers

 ##### 1. Build Docker Images

 To manage configurations and artifacts when building Docker images, WSO2 recommends to use [`wso2/puppet modules`](https://github.com/wso2/puppet-modules) as the provisioning method.
-A specific data set for Kubernetes platform is available in wso2 puppet modules.
-To try out, it's possible to use this data set to build Dockerfiles for wso2 products for Kubernetes with minimum configuration changes.
+A specific data set for Kubernetes platform is available in WSO2 Puppet Modules.
+It's possible to use this data set to build Dockerfiles for wso2 products for Kubernetes with minimum configuration changes.

-Buidling WSO2 Dockerfiles using Puppet for Kubernetes:
+Building WSO2 Docker images using Puppet for Kubernetes:

   1. Clone `wso2/puppet modules` and `wso2/dockerfiles` repositories (alternatively you can download the released artifacts using the release page of the GitHub repository).
   2. Copy the [`dependency jars`](https://docs.wso2.com/display/KA100/Kubernetes+Membership+Scheme+for+WSO2+Carbon) for clustering to `PUPPET_HOME/modules/<product>/files/configs/repository/components/lib` location.
   3. Copy the JDK [`jdk-7u80-linux-x64.tar.gz`](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) to `PUPPET_HOME/modules/wso2base/files` location.
-  4. Copy the product zip file to `PUPPET_HOME/modules/wso2am/files` location.
+  4. Copy the product zip file to `PUPPET_HOME/modules/wso2{product}/files` location.
   3. Set the environment variable `PUPPET_HOME` pointing to location of the puppet modules in local machine.
   4. Navigate to the relevant product directory in the dockerfiles repository; `DOCKERFILES_HOME/<product>`.
   5. Build the Dockerfile with the following command: